RTEMS/rtems-docs/cpu_supplement/port.rst

 In some configurations, RTEMS allocates the interrupt stack from the Workspace Area.
 The amount of memory allocated for the interrupt stack is user configured and based upon the ``confdefs.h`` parameter``CONFIGURE_INTERRUPT_STACK_SIZE``.
-This parameter is described in detail in the Configuring a System chapter of the User’s Guide.
+This parameter is described in detail in the Configuring a System chapter of the User's Guide.
 On configurations in which RTEMS allocates the interrupt stack, during the initialization process, RTEMS will also install its interrupt stack.
 In other configurations, the interrupt stack is allocated and installed